The-Politico/politico-civic-government/README.md

   $ pip install django-politico-civic-government
   ```

-2. Add the app and dependencies to your Django project.
+2. Add the app and dependencies to your Django project and configure any needed settings.

   ```python
   INSTALLED_APPS = [